markomitranic/homullus/Readme.md

 Just a simple HTML based CV.
 Way easier to manage/update than the old Photoshop one.

+Start the application as seen in `./deploy_dev.sh`.

 ## Production Deployment

-`./deploy_prod.sh` thats it.

-> This step assumes that you have already provided SSL certificates at `./nginx/ssl/cert.cer` and `./nginx/ssl/cert.key`.

-## CI, no ci at the moment, sorry
+Start a production build: `docker exec -ti homullus_node /app/scripts/build-release.sh`.

+The script will build the dist, and place it in the `/docs/` directory which is used for GitHub Pages.

 ## Local development

-Start the application as seen in `./deploy_dev.sh`.

-> This step assumes that you have already provided SSL certificates at `./nginx/ssl/cert.cer` and `./nginx/ssl/cert.key`.

-Application hosted by nginx container should be available at the port you have chosen (default `443`).

-### Node build & watch

-You can now run commands against the waiting node container:
+You would usually just start a webpack server if needed:
 ```
 docker exec -ti homullus_node yarn install
-docker exec -ti homullus_node yarn watch
+docker exec -ti homullus_node yarn run watch
 ```

 ### VSCode IntelliSense